codius/codius-site-source/src/pages/docs/using-codius/getting-started.md

 * Linux kernel newer than 2.6.31
 * libseccomp

-Once codius is installed, you can start with [Setting up the CLI](setup-cli)
+Once Codius is installed, you can start with [Setting up the CLI](setup-cli)